John & Rachael invite you on Korcula Island's best tours. Also book your transfers and accommodation with us.

 The islets at the east end of the Island of Korcula, collective known as the Skoji Archipelago, can easily be reached by kayak or taxi boat from Korcula and Lumbarda and offer you several opportunities to sun yourself away from the main island.
 Exploring these islets can be great fun as they all have an easy terrain and some spectacular and secluded spots to take to the water.
 The only inhabited island is Vrnik, where peaceful holiday apartments can be rented.

-Smokvica sits on a steep slope of the hillside overlooking hectares of vineyards that form a strip from east to west.
-As if placed there by the gods to absorb the sun's rays, the ripened grapes produce some of the finest and most famous wines on Korcula.
+Smokvica sits on a steep slope of the hillside overlooking hectares of vineyards that form a strip from east to west, perfectly enjoyed from this B&B. As if placed there by the gods to absorb the sun's rays, the ripened grapes produce some of the finest and most famous wines on Korcula.
 The beautiful landscape and the local Toreta Wine Museum makes Smokvica a stop in paradise for any wine lover.
 The nearby bays of Brna and Istruga provide tranquil spots to swim and bathe.

 Built on the south slope of a hill that has views over large fertile fields covered by vineyards, sits this quiet and beautiful village.
 The people of Cara are typically occupied in producing wine, the most prominent being the white wine grape Posip, one of Croatia's most famous wines...which we can not help but consume on a regular basis, such is it's quality!
 You will not regret visiting the wine cellar of a local producer whilst in Cara and trying a glass or two from a barrel.
 A couple of kilometres from Cara is the pretty coastal village of Zavalatica and the stunning Zitna beach.